BharathKumarNLP/Machine-Learning-Model-Development-using-TensorFlow-Extended-TFX-/README.md

 * Evaluator blesses the model if the new trained model is "good enough" to be pushed to production.
 * (Optional but recommended) InfraValidator blesses the model if the model is mechanically servable in a production environment.

+### The InfraValidator TFX Pipeline Component
+InfraValidator is a TFX component that is used as an early warning layer before pushing a model into production.
+The name "infra" validator came from the fact that it is validating the model in the actual model serving "infrastructure".
+If Evaluator is to guarantee the performance of the model, InfraValidator is to guarantee the model is mechanically fine and prevents bad models from being pushed.